a-little-hoof/easy_meanflow/README.md

 # Torch MeanFlow 🌊

-*A clean PyTorch implementation of Mean Flow with on-the-fly FID evaluation*
+*A clean PyTorch implementation of the paper "Mean Flows for One-step Generative Modeling" by Geng et al, with on-the-fly FID evaluation.*

 ---